coq/coq/doc/sphinx/language/extensions/match.rst

 is recovered at printing time.
-An easy way to see the result of the expansion is to toggle off the nesting performed at printing (use here :flag:`Printing Matching`), then by printing the term with :cmd:`Print` if the term is a constant, or using the command :cmd:`Check`.
+An easy way to see the result of the expansion is to toggle off the nesting performed at printing (use here :flag:`Printing Matching`), then by printing the term with :cmd:`Print` if the term is a :term:`constant`, or using the command :cmd:`Check`.

 The extended ``match`` still accepts an optional *elimination predicate* given after the keyword ``return``.
 Given a pattern matching expression,